Dhruv19468/Python_Data_analysis_Project/Proj_1_Netflix/README.md

 ##### 6. Find After how many days the movie will be added to Netflix after the release of
 the movie (you can consider the recent past data)

+Recommendation and insights of the data analysis has been added in the PDF.